Better lung health for all

 Specialised Weaning Units (SWUs)

-Complex Home Ventilation
+Complex Home Mechanical Ventilation

 Acute Respiratory Infection (ARI) Virtual Wards

-BTS supports the development of 7 day services for respiratory patients provided these are appropriately resourced.
-To prevent any further negative impact on the medical workforce it is important that such new service developments are properly planned and not imposed on existing working patterns.
-It is especially important that key support services and related professions are also fully involved in the delivery of 7 day services.
-Read more about 7 day services here.
+To prevent a negative impact on the medical workforce, these new service developments must be properly planned and not imposed on existing working patterns.
+It is especially important that key support services and related professions are also fully involved.
+Read more about 7 day services.

 Coding and Tariffs